rhk7913/archlinux.github.io/index.md

 ## Install essential packages

-The Arch Linux Installation guide states that the base, linux, and linux-firmware packages must be installed, as they are curcial for the proper running of the system.
+The Arch Linux Installation guide states that the base, linux, and linux-firmware packages must be installed, as they are crucial for the proper running of the system.

 I ended up also installing the man, sudo, vim, and zsh packages to use in the later parts of the installation process.

+**Note:** I chose to install vim over nano, since I wanted to gain familarity with editing in vim.
+However, if you have not edited with nano before, I would recommend using nano over using vim, since vim is slightly more complicated to use as a editor.

 The following command will install the base, linux, linux-firmware, man, sudo, vim, and zsh packages: